 Also, when Packer says “God must give what he commands” he is saying that we must wait for him to work in and through us the fulfillment of what he has commanded us to do.
 What then is the meaning of the word “command?”
 The word is rendered vacuous if the one commanding is both the source and cause of the fulfillment of the command.
 The meaning of “command” is turned into a kind of self-reflective statement and action whereby God unerringly plays out on the stage of our lives his own will and “command” through us and others.
 Man is only an entity or physical conduit through which God unfailingly performs his own will.

-This incoherence is the predictable result of a Reformed universal divine causal determinism.
+This incoherence is the predictable result of the Calvinist’s universal divine causal determinism.
 We see how its fundamental doctrines drive the mindset in which descriptions like this take shape.
 Calvinists attempt to squeeze libertarian free will into their theistic determinism, but all this does is squeeze out the logical consistency from those statements.
 They become logically inconsistent theological and soteriological propositions.
 Those descriptions must be judged incoherent.

 Furthermore, Packer states that the “old gospel…announces, that not merely men must come to Christ for salvation, but also that they cannot come unless Christ himself draws them.”
-Non-Calvinists would not disagree with this statement, but we would not interpret “unless Christ himself draws them” with “unless they are among the elect and effectually called.”
+Most non-Calvinists would not disagree with this statement, but we would not interpret “unless Christ himself draws them” as “unless they are among the elect and effectually called.”
 But this is precisely what Packer means by this “drawing” of Christ.
 Coming to Christ is the result of one’s unconditional election and therefore only happens in the elect.

-We have here a direct Reformed statement about the content and nature of the “old gospel.”
+We have here a direct Reformed Calvinist statement about the content and nature of the “old gospel.”
 Note first that according to Calvinism the phrase “unless Christ himself draws them” must mean “unless they are elect.”
 It speaks of unconditional election.
-Therefore, to speak in a universal sense, saying that “men must come” can only refer to the elect among men.
+Therefore, to speak in a universal sense, saying that “men must come” can only refer to “the elect among men.”
 Of course the elect are a subset of the universal men and therefore it is possible to say that men must come to Christ, but the point is that it’s not clearly reflective of Packer’s Calvinism.
 He is not being straightforward.
-He may be sincere, but he is not being linguistically forthright.
+He may be sincere, but he is not being intellectually accurate and linguistically forthright.
 Packer’s use of the word “must” with respect to “men” coming to Christ, which would normally be understood as “all men” or “any individual” is misleading.
 Again, all men cannot come to Christ, so how can Packer also say that “men must come to Christ?”
 Perhaps Packer is expressing only an idealistic concern for all men as sinners.
 Nevertheless, the universal and imperative phrase “men must come” is inappropriate and rendered meaningless in light of the fact that “they cannot come” unless Christ draws them, which again means “unless they are among the elect.”
 What Packer is saying by the phrase “men must come to Christ for salvation” is that men’s salvation is found in Christ alone for the elect.
 He cannot mean that a man can come to Christ for salvation as if being invited or commanded and therefore able and responsible to do so as the sole author of that act of faith with the ability of contrary choice.
 The “must” loses its plain import, purpose, and meaning in the Calvinist context.
 Packer’s theology requires the phrase “men must come to Christ” to be understood simply as an informative statement about what must occur, and surely will occur, for a limited number of elect persons.
 These elect persons “must come to Christ” to be saved.
 And of course, they will.
 God will irresistibly cause it to be so.
 So in the end Packer has really said that the gospel is the message that tells people that “they must come to Christ but cannot come unless they are elect.”

 Now we must ask ourselves, “Is this the biblical gospel of “good news” to all?
 What would the message be if it was consistent with Packer’s Calvinist soteriology?
 It would hardly be “good news.”
 I submit that the Calvinist “doctrines of grace” are not the biblical gospel of “good news.”
 The dynamic of the assurance of God’s love and personal decision of a salvation that can be found “in Christ” is reduced to static information and lack of assurance regarding one’s predestined end.
 Therefore, the “gospel” that Packer proclaims is antithetical to its biblical definition as “good news.”
 The “gospel” is not “you cannot come to Christ unless you are elect” but “Come to Christ and be saved for he is drawing, enabling, inviting and commanding you to do so!”
-The whole gospel message has been turned on its head by Reformed deterministic sovereignty and human inability.
+The whole gospel message has been turned on its head by Reformed Calvinist deterministic sovereignty and human inability.
 The result is intellectual, verbal and theological incoherence.

 Packer continues by describing the purpose of the gospel,